Got a call from a Wyoming friend. It’s:

 It’s early, just 9am.
 But short lines are already forming as people succumbed to a treat while walking along the seawall.

 For me, just after breakfast.
 It’s just too early.
-A little later in the day would be another story.
+A little later in the day is another story.
 Next time we’ll come a little later.

 More time there relaxing, chatting, and enjoying watching the fish, birds and people.
 Then it’s time for a little shopping.